- INDIA ||

 The initial adjustment of being busy to doing nothing sucks, but then it soon becomes ‘normal’ and you start realizing how much you wish you could do nothing more in normal life.
 Also, we worry over the most petty, menial things.
 When you do Vipassana, you will learn to chill the f*** out and not care as much about those things.

-Sure meditation has helped me, especially since I have made a conscious effort to keep it up (no longer for 12 hours daily, but for 12 minutes and always to “Ocean” by John Butler Trio).
+Sure meditation has helped me in the past.
 It saps up anxiety and I can only feel more positive and healthy after doing a session, but it is not going to be the main solution to my restlessness and creativity block without putting the extra effort to alter these aspects externally.
-Regardless, meditation is something EVERYONE should do.
+Regardless, meditation is something anyone can give a go.
 We would be a hell of a lot happier and more thoughtful if more people meditated.

 Ten days later, and five people; myself, the two Brits, and two Indians emerged from the Vipassana center in a line as though we were the newest teen band sensation.
 We walked through the scorching desert towards freedom, only turning back to laugh at the small plot of land that confined us for so long knowing we’d never have to go back.
 We went back to Baba Haveli’s, talked as much as we could, indulged in greasy Indian curries, happily sipped beers, and danced on the rooftops as locals flew kites or joined us in this impromptu dance party.
 Life moved on and Vipassana became a little dot of time in my 24 years, but heavily-ladened with lessons that I will try to carry with me until my dying day.